eddie-energy/architecture/arc42/06-runtime-view/index.md

 1. The consumer logs in to the Consent Admin Portal website (using cross-national credentials or upon registration).
 1. The consumer accepts the consent request created in Step 9 (for access to their historical data).
 1. The Consent Admin Portal informs the Meter Data Portal to allow access to the data for the eligible party.
 1. The Meter Data Portal sends the data to the eligible party.
 The way whereby the data is sent depends on the individual meter data portal, and also on the host country.
-For example, the transmission of the data may be based on pull or push (which are handled by the the Interoperable Communication).
+For example, the transmission of the data may be based on pull or push (which are handled by the Interoperable Communication).

 ### The Consumer Gives Consent to Eligible Party for Access to Real-time Data from AIIDA